alexisathens/cepalstat-data-upload/README.md

 # cepalstat-data-upload
-Project to automate the collection and cleaning of environmental indicators in the CEPALSTAT database
+Automates the collection and cleaning of environmental indicators in the CEPALSTAT database